Browsing Tag

 Greetings!

-My husband & I just celebrated our 40th wedding anniversary in May of this year, although we have been together for several years longer than that.
+My husband and I just celebrated our 40th wedding anniversary in May of this year, although we have been together for several years longer than that.
 We knew of each other in High School but did not date.
-In fact, if someone had pointed him out to me then & said, “There is your future husband!”
+In fact, if someone had pointed him out to me then and said, “There is your future husband!”
 I would have laughed because he had the wildest, curly red hair.
 I did have a premonition once however, while dating my high school sweetheart, that my husband would have curly hair.
 (My high school sweetheart had very straight hair.)
 This was as close as I ever got to intuiting who he might be while I was in high school.

 There were many times when the changes in our lives did not seem good in the moment.
-In looking back now, I can see that they served a divine purpose & they were best.
+In looking back now, I can see that they served a divine purpose and they were best.
 I fought against some of those changes or my husband did but all of them turned into good for us eventually.
 If you have the patience to wait it out, good comes out of everything.

 Longer